Eyes on the Prize: Improved Biological Surface Registration via Forward Propagation: Improving Correspondence Quality via EOP Flows

+The resulting output is thus a collection of probability distributions: each point in $S_{i}$ has a corresponding probability distribution of points in $S_{j}.$ Our use of soft correspondences naturally leads to robustness; small changes in the number of surfaces considered will naturally lead to small changes in the soft correspondences.
+In order to obtain an actual correspondence from the soft correspondences computed above, one need only to take a statistic of the soft correspondences.
+We restrict our attention to the maximum likelihood estimate and Frechet mean with respect to geodesic distance.

-\subsubsection{Accuracy of Ground Truth Propagation}
+\subsection{Accuracy of Ground Truth Propagation}

-To validate our proposed methods, we test our ability to propagate given ground truth for a collection of anatomical surfaces.
+To evaluate the quality of the soft registrations computed by Algorithm~\ref{alg:softCorrespondenceAlg}, we test our ability to propagate given ground truth for a collection of anatomical surfaces.
 We use as data the 116 tooth crowns used in \cite{boyer2011algorithms}.
 These teeth are equipped with a consistent set of eighteen observer landmarks divided into two categories: type 2, which correspond to nongeometric features relative to the position of the tooth in the jaw, and type 3 landmarks, which corresponding to more familiar geometric features such as cusps and saddles.
-For each surface in the collection, we compute continuous Procrustes distances and the resulting point-to-point maps.
-We test a number of different ways to propagate landmarks:
+Two such landmarked surfaces are given in Figure~\ref{fig:LandmarkExample}.